rkyzk/ecopost/README.md

 - If the post has been published, comments are displayed on the bottom left.
 - The comments are listed in the order of oldest to newest so that users can follow the conversation.
 - If users are logged in, they will see a comment form on the right side of the comments so they can leave comments.
 - For users who haven’t logged in, a note will say ‘Want to leave comments?
-Log in or Become a member,’ which includes links to log-in and sign-up pages.
+Sign in or Become a member,’ which includes links to log-in and sign-up pages.

 **Additional Functions on Detail Page**
 - By clicking on the heart icon below the featured image, users can 'like' the post, or undo that action.